vtexdocs/help-center-content/docs/faq/en/why-did-the-carrier-calculate-freight-for-a-weight-lower-than-the-minimum-set.md

 legacySlug: why-did-the-carrier-calculate-freight-for-a-weight-lower-than-the-minimum-set
 ---

 Freight calculation always considers two parameters: product weight and volume.
-The priority in calculation is always given to the real or cubed weight &#8211; the one with highest value.
+The priority in calculation is always given to the minimum weight or cubed weight &#8211; the one with highest value.
 However, if the weight of a product is lower than the minimum registered for a carrier, volume will be considered.

 ## Examples